jonigl/ollama-mcp-bridge/README.md

 - **Swagger UI docs:** [http://localhost:8000/docs](http://localhost:8000/docs)
 - **Ollama-compatible endpoints:**
   - `POST /api/chat` — Chat endpoint (same as Ollama API, but with MCP tool support)
+    - **This is the only endpoint where MCP server tools are integrated.** All tool calls are handled and responses are merged transparently for the client.
+  - **All other endpoints** (except `/api/chat` and `/health`) are fully proxied to the underlying Ollama server with no modification.
+You can use your existing Ollama clients and libraries as usual.
+- **Health check:**
+  - `GET /health` — Specific to `ollama-mcp-bridge` (not proxied)

 > [!IMPORTANT]
-> **All other standard Ollama endpoints are also transparently proxied by the bridge.**
+> `/api/chat` is the only endpoint with MCP tool integration.
+All other endpoints are transparently proxied to Ollama. `/health` is specific to the bridge.

-- **Health check:**
-  - `GET /health`

-This bridge acts as a drop-in proxy for the Ollama API, but with all MCP tools from all connected servers available to every request.
+This bridge acts as a drop-in proxy for the Ollama API, but with all MCP tools from all connected servers available to every `/api/chat` request.
 You can use your existing Ollama clients and libraries, just point them to this bridge instead of your Ollama server.

 ### Example: Chat
 ```bash